-During the great heat of summer in Japan, the Japanese usually enjoy several cold dishes, among them there are some types of noodles, that's right!
-Noodles!
+During the great heat of the summer in Japan, the Japanese usually enjoy several cold dishes, among them there are some types of noodles, that's right! noodles!

-There are several types of pasta that are eaten ice cream, such as somen, soba and others.
-In today's article we will talk about Hiyashi Chuka (冷やし中華) which simply means frozen noodles of Chinese origin.
+There are several types of noodles that are consumed cold, such as somen, soba and others.
+In today's article we are going to talk about Hiyashi Chuka (冷やし中華) which simply means cold noodles of Chinese origin.

-It is said that this dish of Chinese origin was brought to Japan during World War II.
-The dish consists of pasta topped with various things like slices of crepe, tamagoyaki, carrot, cucumber, ginger, crab, shrimp, ham, chicken, pork, etc. The soy sauce, tare or sesame-based sauce is poured over the pasta and toppings.
+It is said that this dish of Chinese origin was brought to Japan during the second world war.
+The dish consists of noodles topped with various things like crepe slices, tamagoyaki, carrots, cucumbers, ginger, crab, shrimp, ham, chicken, pork, etc. Soy sauce, tare or sesame-based sauce is poured over the noodles and toppings.

-Below we have the video of our friend Santana Fonseca teaching the recipe of Hiyashi Chuka, below the video you have the list of all ingredients and tips for preparation.
+Below we have the video of our friend Santana Fonseca teaching the recipe for Hiyashi Chuka, below the video you have the list of all the ingredients and tips for the preparation.

 - Grated carrot

 - shredded kanikama